tathya7/Reinforcement-Learning-based-Mobile-Robot-Navigation-using-TD3/README.md

     pip install <dependency name>
     ```

 3. If your current version is not supported, then you can use the docker file provided in the repo to create a container and in that container, cloning the repo and building it will make it run.
-Following readme file in rlearning_docker first.
+Follow the readme file in rlearning_docker first.
 Then perform the following from step 2.

 2. Download two packages provided or use the github link to clone the repo
     ```